 The Federal Wage Garnishment Law (Title III of the Consumer Credit Protection Act) sets restrictions on the amount of an employee's earnings that may be deducted in any one week through garnishment proceedings and on discharge from employment by reason of garnishment.
-When an employee's disposable earnings-the part of wages remaining after an employee's disposable earnings-the part of wages remaining after deductions required by law are made-are more than \$134.00 a week, up to 25% of the disposable earnings may be garnished.
+When an employee's disposable earnings-the part of wages remaining after deductions required by law are made-are more than \$134.00 a week, up to 25% of the disposable earnings may be garnished.
 Where the disposable earnings are \$134.00 or less, only the amount over \$100.50 may be garnished.